dynatrace-oss/opentelemetry-metric-python/README.md

 This feature is currently in an Early Adopter phase and has to be enabled as described in the [OneAgent metric API documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/local-api/).
 Using the local API endpoint, the host ID and host name context are automatically added to each metric as dimensions.
 The default metric API endpoint exposed by the OneAgent is `http://localhost:14499/metrics/ingest`.
+If no endpoint is set and a OneAgent is running on the host, metrics will be exported to it automatically using the OneAgent with no endpoint or API token configuration required.

 #### Dynatrace API Token